USAFA-ECE/ece382/docs/intro.md

 ## 📡 Communication and Control (C2)
 - All communication and announcement 📣 will be provided through MS Teams
 - All lecture 📓 materials will be provided through MS Teams.
-- Laboratory 🔬 work will be posted in this course web.
+- Laboratory 🔬 work will be posted on this course website.
-- All assignments must be submitted in [Gradescope](https://www.gradecope.com)
+- All assignments must be submitted in [Gradescope](https://www.gradescope.com)
 - [GitHub](https://github.com) will be used for students to provide their source code 📄 for homework and laboratory assignments.

 ## ⏰ Late Policy:
 **If problems arise with graded assignments, see your instructor in advance**

-- The cutoff for **on-time submission is 23:59 🕖** on the due date.
+- The cutoff for **on-time submission is 0700 🕖** on the due date.
 - Late days are counted in 24-hour periods.
-Submitting between 23:59:01 on the due date and 23:59:00 the next day is one day late, and so on.
+Submitting between 07:00:01 on the due date and 07:00:00 the next day is one day late, and so on.
 - You are given **5 grace days (self-granted extensions)** which you can use to give yourself extra time without penalty.
 No more than **2 grace days** (calendar days) can used for each assignment.
 - Instructor-granted extensions are only considered after all grace days are used and only given in exceptional situations.
 Computer problems such as hard-drive reimaging are **not** considered as exceptional situations and you must use grace days.
-- Late work handed in when you have run out of grace is 💥 **penalized at a rate of up to 10% per day**.
+- Late work handed in when you have run out of grace is 💥 **penalized 20% for the first day late and 15% per day late thereafter**.
-- Every assignment has a hard deadline; **5 calendar days** past the original due date.
+- Every assignment has a hard deadline; **4 calendar days** past the original due date.
 - Late submissions (penalty or not) are not accepted after the hard deadline or after the solution to the assignment is published.
 No late submissions (penalty or not) will be accepted for the assignments right before GRs.

 ## 📄 Documentation Requirements